KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 # The Hitchhiker's Guide to Machine Learning

 Most of the existing machine learning resource sources online are just table of contents.
-I want to build a roadmap, which is based on my own learning process (completely self-study), for those hitchhikers.
+I want to build a roadmap, which is based on my own learning process (completely self-study), for hitchhikers.
 This repository is based on this purpose and mainly focusses on materials from both theory and coding.

 I do have read all the links attached here, and I think all of they are reliable materials.
 If you think this repository is helpful, please star me. ✧(≖ ◡ ≖)